Alvearie/imaging-ingestion/docs/event-driven-ingestion/overview.md

   # All other subcomponents will need to reference this.
   name: core
 spec:
-  # Default container uses PostgreSQL.
-To use DB2 override the default image
-  #image: alvearie/dicom-event-driven-ingestion-db2:0.0.1
   # Reference to the database configuration
   databaseConfigName: db-config
   # Reference to the dataabase credential